hejmsdz/NonLinear/functions/README.md

 and compile it using the command above.
 You can use functions available in `cmath`and `boost::numeric::interval_lib` (see the [documentation](http://www.boost.org/doc/libs/1_64_0/libs/numeric/interval/doc/interval.htm)).
+Note that since interval operations are defined as templates, all numeric constants in `evalInterval` have to be `long double` literals (with a decimal point and `l` suffix).
+Otherwise the types will not match and your code will not compile.

 ## References